 ProBit currently offers trading in 40+ different cryptos.
 But, according to information on the ProBit-website, 100+ other cryptos are “ready to be listed”.
 We’re not entirely sure what “ready to be listed” means, but it’s probably fair to assume that the number of supported cryptos at this trading platform will increase rapidly in the near future.

 On the date of first writing this review (28 June 2019), ProBit had a 24 hour trading volume of USD 30 million.
 This placed it on place no. 66 on the list of the exchanges in the world with the highest 24 hour trading volumes.
 There is of course some distance to cover before ProBit is among the top 10 or top 20 exchanges in the world.
 However, USD 30 million is still strong for an exchange that has only been around for 7 months.
-On the date of last updating this review (13 October 2019), the trading volume and place on the list was roughly the same.
+On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume according to Coinmarketcap was roughly the same (USD 25.54 million), but the place on the list was only no. 105.

 ProBit also has something they call “trade mining service”, where you can mine any of the following trading pairs: BTC/USDT, ETH/USDT, BTC/KRW, ETH/KRW or ETH/BTC.
 Through this service, users will receive transaction fee rebates in the exchange’s native token PROB.
 The rebate will range from 50-110%.